mechanismHQ/ordyswap/README.md

 ### What is up with this funky website where I paste in my tx?

 In the spirit of shipping quickly, this project is just a CLI.
 I didn't want users to have to manage private keys manually, so the web app is a very simple way for the project to broadcast a transaction using a wallet.
 It's not possible to trigger a transaction from a CLI directly.

+### Help!
+The CLI says my offer doesn't exist (or similar)

+The RPC endpoints sometimes have a little lag compared to what you might see on an explorer.
+If the transaction was just confirmed, wait a minute and try again.